tpm2-software/tpm2-openssl/README.md

  1. Read the error message and the documentation
  2. Search Google
  3. Ask for help

-This is the most time-efficient way to handle being stuck, and it’s the most respectful of other people’s time, too.

 You can ask a question via an GitHub [Issue](https://github.com/tpm2-software/tpm2-openssl/issues/new), or send